 Incorporate low-impact physical activity into your regular fitness routine to help reduce your ocular pressure.
 Aerobic workouts also may increase blood flow to your optic nerve and retina.
 Walking, swimming, bike riding, and even yard work will benefit your vision.
 Hydrate in moderation because drinking at least 32 ounces in a short amount of time can elevate eye pressure temporarily.

 5. Reduce Stress

 Work and personal problems that promote stress can exacerbate hypertension, which also might increase the pressure in your eyes.
 Proven stress-relieving methodscan help lower your stress and unhealthy pressure levels.
-Try yoga, deep breathing exercises, meditation, massage therapy, mind imagery, warm baths, pet therapy, stretching, walking, biofeedback, or listening to relaxing music.
+Try yoga, deep breathing exercises, meditation, massage therapy, mental imagery, warm baths, pet therapy, stretching, walking, biofeedback, or listening to relaxing music.